kudashevs/webpack-remove-code-blocks/README.md

 ## Options

-These are some moments that are worth knowing about options.
-The options must include the `blocks` array.
-This array includes information about all comment blocks that we want to remove.
-Each block could be represented by a string or by an object with the following fields:
+If you want to define different comment blocks, use the `options.blocks` array.
+Each element of the array describes a unique block of comments to be removed.
+The block can be described by an object with the following properties:
 ```
-prefix: '/*',                   # a string value which denotes the start of a comment
+start: 'dev_start',             # a string value that defines the beginning of a block to remove
-suffix: '*/',                   # a string value which denotes the end of a comment
+end: 'dev_end',                 # a string value that defines the end of a block to remove
-start: 'dev_start',             # a string value which denotes a comment content for the block start
+prefix: '/*',                   # a string value that defines the beginning of a comment
-end: 'dev_end',                 # a string value which denotes a comment content for the block end
+suffix: '*/',                   # a string value that defines the end of a comment
 ```

-However, if you don't want to type all this stuff you can use a string value, which will be converted to the block option.
+Or, if you don't want to clutter your configuration, a block can be described by just a simple string.
+The string `debug` will represent a block of comments with the following properties:
-For example, the string `block` will be converted into the object with the following fields:
 ```
+start: 'debug:start',
+end: 'debug:end',
 prefix: '/*',
 suffix: '*/',
-start: 'block:start',
-end: 'block:end',
 ```

 ## License